How do I troubleshoot high CPU utilization on my Amazon OpenSearch Service cluster?

 Review your sharding strategy

-Depending on the cluster size, your cluster might degrade in performance with too many shards.
-It's a best practice to have no more than 25 shards per GiB of Java heap.
+Depending on the cluster size, your cluster performance might reduce because of too many shards.
+It's a best practice to have up to a maximum of only 25 shards per GiB of Java heap.

-By default, Amazon OpenSearch Service has a sharding strategy of 5:1, where each index is divided into five primary shards.
+By default, OpenSearch Service has a sharding strategy of 5:1, where each index is divided into five primary shards.
 Within each index, each primary shard also has its own replica.
-OpenSearch Service automatically assigns primary shards and replica shards to separate data nodes, and makes sure that there's a backup in case of failure.
+OpenSearch Service automatically assigns primary shards and replica shards to separate data nodes and makes sure that there's a backup in case of a failure.

 For more information, see How do I rebalance the uneven shard distribution in my Amazon OpenSearch Service cluster?